Buddhone/Python-dlnd_face_generation/README.md

 Version 1.0

-Looking to refine thr discriminato and generator.
+Looking to refine the discriminator and generator.
 Maybe adding a convolution later.